Beef (TV series)

-Beef is an American comedy-drama television anthology series created by Lee Sung Jin for Netflix.
-It stars Steven Yeun and Ali Wong as Danny Cho and Amy Lau, two strangers whose involvement in a road rage incident escalates into a prolonged feud.
+Beef is an American comedy drama anthology television series created by Lee Sung Jin for Netflix.
+Season 1 stars Steven Yeun and Ali Wong as Danny Cho and Amy Lau, two strangers whose involvement in a road rage incident escalates into a prolonged feud.
 Appearing in supporting roles are Joseph Lee, Young Mazino, David Choe, and Patti Yasutake.
+Season 2 stars Oscar Isaac and Carey Mulligan as Joshua Martín and Lindsay Crane-Martín, and Cailee Spaeny and Charles Melton as Ashley and Austin, two couples; after the poor latter two blackmail the rich former two with footage of a heated argument that would threaten their image, a similarly prolonged feud ensues.

-The ten-episode series was released on Netflix on April 6, 2023, to acclaim from critics, praising Yeun's and Wong's performances, as well as the writing and directing.
-At the 75th Primetime Emmy Awards, it received eight wins, including Outstanding Limited or Anthology Series and acting wins for Yeun and Wong.
-At the 81st Golden Globe Awards, it won in all three of its nominated categories, including Best Limited or Anthology Series or Television Film.
+The ten-episode first season was released on Netflix on April 6, 2023, to critical acclaim for Yeun's and Wong's performances as well as the writing and directing.
+At the 75th Primetime Emmy Awards, it won eight awards, including Outstanding Limited or Anthology Series and acting wins for Yeun and Wong.
+At the 81st Golden Globe Awards, it won in all three of its nominated categories, including Best Television Limited Series, Anthology Series, or Motion Picture Made for Television.

-In October 2024, a second season was confirmed with new cast members.
+The second season premiered on April 16, 2026.
+It received positive reviews and 16 nominations at the 78th Primetime Emmy Awards, including Outstanding Limited or Anthology Series and acting nominations for Isaac, Mulligan, Melton, and Youn Yuh-jung.